Fuzzapi/fuzzapi/README.md

 4. `bundle install` to install the gem dependencies of the application

-5. Delete dependencies from gem file and install separately.
+5. Delete dependencies from gem file and install separately if u r finding any specific dependency error.

 5. `rake db:migrate` to creates tables, migrations etc.